 What to Know About Vitamins and Over-the-Counter Drugs

 Some supplements, such as probiotics, can help during antibiotic treatment by restoring beneficial bacteria in your gut.
-However, antacids or supplements containing iron or zinc may reduce the absorption of amoxicillin if taken at the same time.
+However, antacids or supplements containing iron or zinc may reduce amoxicillin absorption by 25-50% when taken at the same time.

 Timing Is Key